 In lieu of flowers, the family has asked that you make a memorial contribution in James’ memory to New Beginnings Missionary Baptist Church, 628 Cordes Drive, Venus TX 76084 or The Warm Place, 809 Lipscomb St., Fort Worth TX 76104.

-To plant a tree in memory of James Euell "Poppie" Turner, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of James Euell "Poppie" Turner, please visit our floral store.